huangli712/ZenTools/README.md

-# Zen
+# ZenTools

-Zen is a modern DFT + DMFT computation framework.
+ZenTools provides some auxliliary tools and apps for the Zen DFT + DMFT computation framework.
 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version